alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

 This section describes how to implement a custom Machine Learning application running on a platform supported by the repository, either an FVP or an MPS3 board.

-Both the *Cortex-M55* CPU and *Ethos-U55* NPU Code Samples software project offers a way to incorporate extra use-case code into the existing infrastructure.
+Both the *Cortex-M55* CPU and *Ethos-U* NPU Code Samples software project offers a way to incorporate extra use-case code into the existing infrastructure.
 It also provides a build system that automatically picks up added functionality and produces corresponding executable for each use-case.